One more medical worker diagnosed with coronavirus in Kyrgyzstan

 A new case of coronavirus infection has been registered among medical workers in Kyrgyzstan.
 The Head of the Public Health Department, Ainura Akmatova, announced at a briefing.

-Four health workers have been discharged from hospitals during the day after recovery, and 12 more — from home isolation.
+One health worker has been discharged from hospital during the day after recovery, and 18 more — from home isolation.

 Recall, the Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.